 The Practical Saver Pro Tip

-Use Swagbucks and Survey Junkie to make free money doing things you normally do like listening to music, watching YouTube, etc. You can use this free money to pay for your internet.
+Use Swagbucks and Survey Junkie to make extra doing things you normally do like listening to music, watching YouTube, etc. You can use this extra money to pay for your internet.

 5. Frontier Communications

 Frontier Communications is another way how to get internet without cable.
 As with some of the other service providers shared in this post, you'll need to double-check whether Frontier Communications offers internet service in your area.

 However, if the company does service your area, it's worth consideration especially for you practical savers out there like me.
 Here's a breakdown of the plans:

 - Simple Broadband Core plan costs $20 per month and provides speeds up to 6 Mbps.

 - Simply Internet Ultra plan costs $25 per month and provides speeds up to 12 Mbps.

 - Simply Internet Elite plan costs $35 per month and will give you internet speeds up to 25 Mbps.